 “That pure unlimited consciousness—transcending all principles of form… that is supreme reality.
 That is the ground for the establishment of all things—and that is the essence of the universe.
 By That the universe lives and breathes, and That alone am I. Thus I embody and am the universe in its ordinary and most transcendent form.”

-2. Meditative-contemplative review of priorities and plans—the day, life, the path or way.
+2. Meditative-contemplative review of priorities and plans—life, the day, the way.

-Reflect on realization, priorities, and means; employ simple reflection, (calming) meditative emptiness (Shamatha) for re-orientation of purpose and energy, contemplative or analytical meditation (Vipasana) to see what is essential now and in other time frames (see ‘experimental yoga’ below for details).
+Reflect on realization, priorities, and means; employ simple reflection, (calming—Shamatha—for re-orientation of purpose and energy, contemplative or analytical meditation—Vipasana—to see what is essential now and in other time frames; see the discussion of experimental yoga).

-3. Realization—work and relationships, ideas and action, yoga-exercise-meditation-share in practice and in action, tasks and meals.
-Other activities or ‘engagement in the world’ (—e.g., languages, art).
+3. Realization—work, care and relationships—networking, ideas and action, experimental and structured yoga-exercise-meditation-share in practice and in action.
+Other activities or ‘engagement in the world’—e.g., languages, art.

 Experience as conscious awareness in all its forms (receptive or ‘attitudinal’, pure thought-emotion, and ‘actionable’) is fundamental—it is the place of meaning and our Being.
-One does not transcends experience (one does transcend one’s experience in life and in merging with greater Being) but yet there is perfect knowing.
+Though we do not transcend experience, there is perfect knowledge (we may transcend personal experience in life and beyond in merging with greater Being).
 Experience is key to yoga in two ways—as a direct path to higher experiential Being and via knowledge and action as a platform for transformation.